Fear and Sand

 Fear and Sand (Fifa e arena) is a 1948 Italian comedy film directed by Mario Mattoli and starring Totò.
+The title makes reference to the 1941 Hollywood film Blood and Sand and its 1908 source novel by Vicente Blasco Ibáñez, which Fear and Sand partially parodies.

 Plot

 Nicolino is a kitchen boy who works in a small pharmacy in the country, run by a woman unbearably rude.
 So Nicolino really wants to leave his job, when he discovers that you are looking for a murderess with the same face to his.
 Nicolino so disguises himself as a woman and flees with the first plane is: leave for Sevilla.
 In Spain Nicolino is always found involved in misunderstandings and terrible mess because it is always considered a murderess until he runs into some people who mistake him for a famous bullfighter ready for his next battle against the bull to be held in bullfight in a few rounds.
 Nicolino in spite of being trained and prepared for the race and also falls in love with the beautiful Patricia, who encourages him to fight.
 Nicolino is wittily nicknamed "Nicolete" and is faced with the bull but it breaks down.
 In the hospital Nicolete prove their identity and will marry Patricia.